 GASB No. 83 "Certain Asset Retirement Obligations" was issued in November 2016.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for periods beginning after June 15, 2018.

 GASB No. 84 "Fiduciary Activities" was issued in January 2017.
-The management of the District does not expect the implementation of this standard to have a material effect on the financial statements of the District.
+The statement was implemented and did not have a material effect on the financial statements of the District.
 The requirements of this statement are effective for periods beginning after December 15, 2018.